 The Right to Health and the Universal Periodic Review

-In the following pages, the platform presents data on the Right to Health within the context of the Universal Periodic Review (UPR).
+This platform presents data on the Right to Health within the context of the Universal Periodic Review (UPR).
 This State-led mechanism evaluates each state’s human rights obligations and commitments.
 The review process is participatory and includes interactive discussions during which any UN Member State may issue recommendations to the State under review, which may then choose to ‘support’ or ‘note’ those recommendations.

 UHC Service Coverage Index (2021)

-UHC sub-index on RMNCH (2021)
+UHC sub-index on reproductive, maternal, newborn, and child health (2021)

 UHC indices over time